rayie/node-s3-encryption-client/README.md

 #### KmsParams
 A JSON document matching the params here: http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/KMS.html#generateDataKey-property
 At the very least, KmaParams.KeyId must be defined in order for encryption to happen.
-Note that if an EncryptionContext is given, it must also be specified in the call to getObject.
+Note that, per AWS documentation, either NumberOfBytes or KeySpec is required in addition to KeyId.
+Also note that if an EncryptionContext is given, it must also be specified in the call to getObject.

 #### CipherAlgorithm
 The cipher algorithm to use when encrypting the object.
 Find the list by looking at crypto.getCiphers().
 Optional,